Canon EOS-1Ds Mark II

-The EOS-1Ds Mark II is a digital SLR camera body introduced by Canon Inc. in 2004.
+The EOS-1Ds Mark II is a digital single-lens reflex camera body introduced by Canon Inc. in 2004.
 It was the top model in the Canon EOS line of digital cameras until April 2007, with a full-frame 16.7 megapixel CMOS sensor.
 The EOS-1Ds Mark II had the highest pixel count available in a 35mm format digital SLR at the time of its introduction until its successor was announced in August 2007.
 It uses the EF lens mount.
 The EOS-1Ds Mark II is a professional grade camera body and is large, ruggedly built, and dust/weather-resistant.

 Being an autofocus camera, it has multiple autofocus modes and uses a 45-point autofocus system, and an option for manual focusing.
 Its viewfinder is a "fixed pentaprism".
 It also has a 2", TFT color LCD.
 Its dimensions are 156 mm in width, 157.6 mm in height, and 79.9 mm in depth (6.14 in × 6.20 in × 3.15 in).
 Its mass (without a battery) is 1215 g.

 The camera's image sensor is a single-plate CMOS-based integrated circuit, 24 mm × 36 mm in size; the same as 35mm film.
 It has approximately 17.2 million total photosites (16.7 million effective pixels in the final output).
 It uses a RGB primary color filter.

 The shutter is an electronically controlled focal-plane shutter.
 Its maximum speed is 1/8000 of one second and it is rated for 200,000 actuations.
 Soft-touch shutter release occurs via electromagnetic signaling.

 On 20 August 2007, Canon announced the successor to the Mark II: the Canon EOS-1Ds Mark III.